 Defended a major technology company as lead counsel in an alleged patent infringement case in the Western District of Wisconsin that involved computer docking station technology.

 Defended a pharmacy benefits management company as co-lead counsel in an alleged patent infringement case in the Northern District of Texas that involved billing software.

 Defended an Internet technology company as lead counsel in an alleged patent infringement case in the Southern District of Texas that involved streaming video technology.
 After prevailing on a motion to stay the case pending reexamination of the patents-in-suit, the case was favorably resolved during reexamination.

 Defended a nationwide retailer in an alleged patent infringement case as lead counsel in the Southern District of Texas.
 After prevailing on a motion to stay the case pending reexamination of the patents-in-suit, the case was favorably resolved after reexamination.

-Represented a Japanese automobile company as co-counsel in a trademark infringement case.
+Represented a Japanese automobile company as co-counsel in several trademark infringement case.